savinshynu/airflow-imaging-pipeline/README.md

 # End-to-end Data Processing Pipeline for COMACT Meerkat Data

-An airflow based end-to-end imaging pipeline for the COMPACT data.
+An Apache airflow based end-to-end imaging pipeline for the COMPACT data.
 Under the hood pipeline uses the [standard DZA based correlator](https://gitlab.dzastro.de/dza/data-science/standard-correlator) and the [Stimela](https://github.com/caracal-pipeline/stimela.git).
 Airflow is used for scheduling and orchestration.
 The compute engine of the pipeline utilize the HPC resources through the SLURM scheduler.

 A rough sketch and installation procedures of the pipeline are defined in the pipeline_documentation.pdf available within this repo.
 The schema of the pipeline looks as follows:
 ![design](ariflow_schema.png)